mijailmariano/git-ssh-setup/README.md

     ssh-add ~/.ssh/your_private_key_name
     ```

-3. Verify the key is added:
+3. Verify the key is added (keep this private):
     ```bash
     ssh-add -l
     ```